 What is a Restraining Order in Albuquerque, NM

 Restraining Orders are similar to DV Orders of Protection in that, when granted, they prevent a person from contacting you.
 These requests however, are heard in front of a Judge in Civil Court not Family Law Court.
 In these cases, the Defendant (or person you want to be protected from) may or may not be a member of your household or family as defined by New Mexico Statute (or law).
-It is strongly advised that you seek legal advice and representation before attending the hearing that will be scheduled after you apply for this type of protection.
+It is strongly advised that you seek legal advice and representation from an attorney in Albuquerque or Rio Rancho before attending the hearing that will be scheduled after you apply for this type of protection.
 Although you can represent yourself in front of the Judge (called Pro Se), a skilled attorney better understands the rules of the court and the law.

 Contact our Family Law Attorney